Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

 1. Start all nodes again.
     The nodes should be able to connect with the peers and the `raft.cluster` command should show the right information and IP/Port configuration.

+## IBFT

+For all scenarios, it's a matter of updating the right information in the `static-nodes.json` of the migrated Node.

+#### Steps

+1. Stop the Node being migrated.

+1. Update networking configuration in the `static-nodes.json` of all Nodes with the right accessible IP and Ports for each peer.

+1. Start the migrated Node.